Champion Hunters Chase Preview, Tips, Runners & Trends

 Champion Hunters Chase Jockey Statistics

-The leading jockey in the Champion Hunters Chase over the last 20 renewals is Mr B O'Neill, who has won the race two times, with those two winners coming from Paint The Clouds (2016) and Vaucelet (2022).
+The leading jockey in the Champion Hunters Chase over the last 20 renewals is Mr B O'Neill, who has won the race twice, with those two winners coming from Paint The Clouds (2016) and Vaucelet (2022).

 Here are some of the top Champion Hunters Chase jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):